kosta-bity/IcpKit/README.md

 #### Implementing a simple `ICPSigningPrincipal`

 Here is a minimal `ICPSigningPrincipal`implementation.
 This is given as an example only.
 Do not use this code in production as keeping private keys in memory is generally not a good practice.

+The `sign` method is purposely `async` to allow for any type of delayed fetching of the private keys (eg. remote access or access to iOS Secure Enclave).

 ```swift
 class SimpleSigningPrincipal: ICPSigningPrincipal {